 Continue reading Inspired by Articles on Australia?

 Sydney, Australia is a harbour city known for its beautiful beaches, mild temperatures and variety of sights and attractions for tourists.
 Sydney offers many tours and cruises of the area, and there are many outdoor festivals in the summer.
-You can always find cheap flights to Sydney throughout the year, click here for the deals.
+You can always find cheap flights and travel packages to Sydney throughout the year on such sites as http://www.sydneyflightsaccommodation.com.au/ and Totally Australia.

 The weather in Sydney is mild for the most part, and enjoyable all throughout the year, with more than 300 days of sun per year.
 Note that the seasons are the opposite of the United States – summer runs December-February, March-May is autumn or fall, June-August is winter and spring is September-November.
 Summertime temperatures range from 79 degrees F or 26 C to hotter than 104 F or 40 C. November-February is a time to catch Sydney’s outdoor festivals and enjoy activities such as bushwalking and cycling.
 November is the start of beach season.
 Winter is cool, with rain for two weeks and temperatures in the 50s.
 If you don’t like the beach, you may prefer to visit during the winter.